deNBI/2024_BioHackathon_DE_SPE/task2/SPE_setup_berlin.md

 ```

 ## Step 7: Submit Jobs
-Once the setup is complete, you can submit your first sbatch jobs.
+Once the setup is completed, any authenticateduser can submit jobs via the GUI.
 These jobs will automatically trigger the startup of worker nodes in the cluster.